sfcgeorge/named_return/README.md

 TODO: Write usage instructions here

+## Thread Safety

+I've used this in an app that called methods simultaneously and [it blew up but then I fixed it so] it works, thus as far as I know it's threadsafe, yay!

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.